Anesthesia Breathing Systems

 Mapleson C: Arranged as reservoir bag, FGF inlet, APL valve, mask.

-• In this circuit, the arrangement is the same as the Mapleson B circuit.
-However, this circuit is shorter as it does not contain elongated corrugated tubing.
-This circuit also has the FGF inlet close to the APL valve to aid in preventing rebreathing.
+• The arrangement in this circuit is the same as the Mapleson B circuit.
+However, it is shorter as it does not contain elongated corrugated tubing.
+This circuit also has the FGF inlet close to the APL valve to prevent rebreathing.

 Mapleson D: Arranged as reservoir bag, APL valve, FGF inlet, and mask.

 • In this circuit, the arrangement interchanges the FGF inlet and APL valve of the Mapleson A circuit.
-This system prevents rebreathing by directing FGF towards the APL valve rather than towards the patient during exhalation.
-Therefore, in this circuit, which is also true for circuits E and F, two to three times minute ventilation must be used to prevent rebreathing during spontaneously breathing.
-In contrast, only one to two times the minute ventilation flow is required during controlled breathing.
+This system prevents rebreathing by directing FGF toward the APL valve rather than toward the patient during exhalation.
+Therefore, in this circuit, which is also true for circuits E and F, ventilation must be used 2 to 3 times a minute to prevent rebreathing during spontaneous breathing.
+In contrast, only 1 to 2 times the minute ventilation flow is required during controlled breathing.
 Note that this is the opposite of the Mapleson A circuit.

 Mapleson E: Arranged as corrugated tubing, FGF inlet, and mask.

-• In this circuit, there is no reservoir bag and no APL valve.
-Given the inability to alter the pressure of the circuit, this is ideal for spontaneously ventilating neonates or pediatric patients where low-pressure ventilation is desired.[7]
+• This circuit does not have a reservoir bag or an APL valve.
+Given the inability to alter the circuit's pressure, it is ideal for spontaneously ventilating neonates or pediatric patients where low-pressure ventilation is desired.[7]
 The system prevents rebreathing, similar to the Mapleson D circuit.

 Mapleson F: Arranged as APL valve directly connected to reservoir bag, corrugated tubing, FGF inlet, and mask.